Root Awakening

 The front door opened.

 Not tired.
 Not performing contentment.
-Not struggling to look like a man who had made the right choice.
+Not struggling to look like a man who made the right choice.

 Just.
 Alive.